How to identify blocking in SQL Server

 - SQL Server Profiler Graphical Deadlock Chain

 - If you are faced with a blocking situation, be sure to consider all of your options in the short and long term.
-To resolve the immediate issue, you may need to KILL some spids, but to resolve the issue you may need to change your database design, change your data access, add NOLOCK hints to particular queries, etc.
+To resolve the immediate issue, you may need to KILL some spids, but to resolve the issue you may need to change your database design, change your data access, add NOLOCK hints to particular queries if absolutely necessary, etc.

 - Check out these tips to learn more about locking and blocking